Monday, April 10, 2023

 Seven Months in a Restored Grassland Garden of Eden

-Every year, April gives us a snowstorm or two.
+As the growing season starts, every year, April gives us a snowstorm or two.

 The early plants are not fazed.